lropero/upgradeps/README.md

 ```sh
 npx upgradeps
 ```
-To skip some packages, use `-s` or `--skip` followed by a comma-separated list of packages to ignore:
+To skip some packages use `-s` or `--skip` followed by a comma-separated list of packages to ignore:
 ```sh
 npx upgradeps -s react,react-dom
 ```